janeshsutharios/iOS_Tutorials/UnitAndUITestPOC/README.md

 # Food App - SwiftUI with Comprehensive Testing

-A modern SwiftUI application demonstrating best practices in iOS development with comprehensive unit tests, integration tests, and UI tests.
+A modern SwiftUI application demonstrating best practices in iOS development with comprehensive unit tests, integration tests, and UI tests. **Fully compatible with Swift 6** and featuring the new **Swift Testing framework**.

 ## 🏗️ Architecture